 The Committee considers input from our CEO in making determinations regarding our executive compensation program and the individual compensation of each executive officer, other than our CEO.
 Our CEO meets with each executive officer at the beginning of the year to identify and discuss individual performance goals related to the executive officer's expected contribution to the achievement of our performance goals for the upcoming year.
-Our CEO provides performance feedback to each executive officer throughout the year and conducts a formal performance review with each executive officer at the end of the year.
+Our CEO provides performance feedback to each executive officer throughout the year.
 Our CEO and his officer team also provide information to the Committee regarding the performance of the company for the Committee's determination of annual bonuses.
 The Committee makes the final determination of Named Officer compensation.
 Our CEO makes no recommendations regarding, and does not participate in discussions about, his own compensation.